-Little Women is about four young women in New England who use creativity and generosity to overcome the frustrations of maturity with “humor, pathos,” and wisdom.
-A rare type of novel that sympathizes with each character's vices and joys and teaches about life with grace.
+"Little Women" is about four young women in New England who use creativity and generosity to overcome the frustrations of maturity with “humor, pathos,” and wisdom.
+This is a rare type of novel that sympathizes with each character's vices and joys and teaches about life with grace.

 In North Carolina, in the backyard of the Waverly home, there is a magic apple tree that blooms in fall and throws apples.
 Waverly women are known for each having their own magic abilities as well.

-A Paris Apartment by Michelle Gable is a historical fiction novel set in Paris, told by an auction furniture specialist who finds the journals of an 1890's's courtesan in her abandoned apartment.
+"A Paris Apartment" by Michelle Gable is a historical fiction novel set in Paris, told by an auction furniture specialist who finds the journals of an 1890s courtesan in her abandoned apartment.